 Virginia bluebells are among our most beautiful spring ephemeral woodland wildflowers.
 I love the lush green-and-blue carpets that blanket the forest floor in mid-April in southeastern Pennsylvania.

 These bluebells, Mertensia virginica in Latin, are members of the borage or forget-me-not family (Boraginaceae).
-Their electric-blue coloring as well as the elongated, pendulus trumpet shape of their flower look like kindred plants such as borage, viper’s bugloss, comfrey, waterleaf, and more.
+Their electric-blue coloring as well as the elongated, pendulus, trumpet shape of their flowers look alike to kindred cousins such as borage, viper’s bugloss, comfrey, waterleaf, and others.